gleannyc/documentation/docs/docs/visualizing-data/Attributes-Tray.md

 ## Array ("Tags") Attributes

 Array attributes are a powerful feature that allow you to filter and group data based on array items, treating them as "tags."

-### Array Elements as "Tags"

 Instead of treating arrays as single values, you can filter and group data based on individual elements within those arrays.
-This provides greater flexibility and insights when analyzing data that contains tags or multi-valued attributes.
+This provides greater flexibility and insights when analyzing data that contains multi-valued attributes.

-### Filtering with Arrays
+### Filtering and Breaking out with Arrays

-The filtering functionality allows you to refine your data set based on specific array elements, treating them as "tags".
-When applying filters to array elements, you have the flexibility to narrow down the data while still preserving the entire record in your visualization.
-This means that if you filter for a specific tag, you will still see other tags associated with the same record if your visualization displays the array attribute.

-By retaining the other tags within the visualization, you can gain a comprehensive understanding of how the filtered tag relates to other tags in the dataset.
-This provides a holistic view of the data, enabling you to analyze the relationships and patterns between different tags.

-For example, if you filter for the tag "green" in a dataset of products with an array field called "colors," the visualization will show the products that have "green" as one of the colors.
-You will still be able to observe the other colors associated with those products, allowing you to identify additional color trends and correlations.
+Filters and breakouts are applied to individual items within the arrays in your dataset.
+For example, if your dataset contains arrays representing user color combinations, you can use filters to see which users have specific colors in their arrays.
+By breaking out the data, you can examine the distribution of users across all colors instead of considering all possible color combinations.

+When you filter for a value like "yellow," you will see all the users who have included "yellow" in their color combination array.
+On the other hand, if you perform a breakout analysis, you can observe how users are distributed across the most popular colors.

+For more detailed information about filtering and breakouts, please refer to [Filter](Filter.md) and [Breakout](Breakout.md) pages.

 ## String Attributes